 The software’s dashboard known as “My Desk,” is set up in the same way as the physical working folders of many freelancers.
 The software pushes recommendations to the dashboard based on the information you have provided, the same way a virtual assistant would.

 Since freelancers don’t always actively track these expenses AndCo alerts you about them and can take care of them by having them in a central location as the process is automated.

 One of the best ways in which AndCo simplifies your work is by minimizing the data that you enter.
 The software comprises of several creative ways of solving repetitive data entry problems for freelancers.

 Another benefit to make a note of, whenever you send your client an email whether it be a proposal, project listing or invoice you are notified when it has been received and when opened by the client.

 Proposals and Contracts

 You can do this with little to no effort when using AndCo where you set the scope of the work to be carried out, the rate at which you are to be paid whether fixed, recurring etc., with the addition of an attached service contract stating the terms, conditions and responsibilities of both parties.

 The contract can be as extensive as you want it as it is easily editable and has been created in collaboration with the Freelancers Union to create the first written standard freelance contract to protect freelancers.
 Contracts can be signed digitally or you can upload your electronic signature if preferred.

 When adding client information on AndCo you only need to do this once and if there are any changes such as an address or email it is very easy to edit and update.

 In addition, the data is treated globally so that whenever you add a new client that has worked with someone else on the AndCo platform, the client’s info is auto-filled as you type their info.
 Brilliant, right?

 Another plus and this is the project management part of it, is you can add a list of individual tasks to your projects to keep yourself in check by sticking to your to-do deadlines.

 A great bonus is that you can state how payment is calculated so depending on the freelancing service that you offer you can state whether you are paid by the hour, day, week, month or year and even by item, word or unit.

-The invoice feature comprises of a single invoice template that is so simple to use you barely need a demo.
-You can create invoices uploaded with your logo directly to your earlier created proposals or projects, set payment terms such as whether a deposit is required, include discounted items/services and email messages.
+Within the Pro plan you can create invoices uploaded with your logo directly to your earlier created proposals or projects, set payment terms such as whether a deposit is required, include discounted items/services and email messages.

-Your clients can then view and securely pay their invoice via your And Co portal (which, by the way, the client doesn’t have to sign up and get an account for) by PayPal, ACH transfer, WePay or Stripe.
-Also, there is no need for you to panic if you are based outside of certain countries when providing a freelance service.
+Your clients can then view and securely pay their invoice via your AndCo portal (which, by the way, the client doesn’t have to sign up and get an account for) by PayPal, ACH transfer, WePay or Stripe.
+Which is great as there is no need for you to panic if you are based outside of certain countries when providing a freelance service.